What Satoshi's code reveals — coding style, commit patterns, and evolution from v0.1.0 to v0.3.19

 • Commit activity period (SVN): 420 days (October 2009 – December 2010), with commits on 109 unique days

-• Coding style: Consistent use of Hungarian notation variants, quad-slash (////) TODO markers, custom macros (loop, foreach, CRITICAL_BLOCK), and Windows-first development patterns (the tooling and distribution choices around v0.1 are examined separately in the Bitcoin v0.1 distribution and tooling-anomalies analysis)
+• Coding style: Consistent use of Hungarian notation variants, quad-slash (////) TODO markers, custom macros (loop, foreach, CRITICAL_BLOCK), and Windows-first development patterns (the chronological development-environment record is in Satoshi’s Windows-only development environment; the distribution and tooling-absence reading is in the Bitcoin v0.1 distribution and tooling-anomalies analysis)

 • Code growth: 19,901 → 31,909 lines (+60%) over 14 months